jamespbarrett/aoc23/README.md

 * The register `outreg` is initially set to '0'.
 It is set to the current value of the `accum` register whever `start_output` is '1'.
 On any clock cycle where `start_output` is zero the values in the register are shifted up by 4 bits.
 * The register `outactive` is 5 bits long.
 It's set to '0' initially.
 It is set to all '1's whenever `start_output` is '1'.
 It is shifted down by one bit every clock cycle when `start_output` is '0'.
 * The output of the chip is a null byte when the value of the least significant bit of `outactive` is '0' and "0011" concatenated with the top 4 bits of `outreg` whenever the least significant bit of `outactive` is '1'.

+The delays of one cycle are necessary to make the results line up correctly with the output of the `dec` unit.

+### How does dec work?

+The decoder works by the use of a simple array of `strdet` units.
+Each of these units contains a sequence of `chardet` units.
+A `chardet` unit has a signal that is raised high whenever the input is equal to a specified character value.
+The `strdet` unit has a vector of bits, one for each character in the string, each bit in the register is set to '1' on every clock cycle where the signal from the corresponding `chardet` is '1' *and* the previous bit in the register is '1' (or it's the first bit in the register), otherwise it is set to '0'.
+The output of the `strdet` is the value of the last bit of the bit vector.

+In this way the bit rises to '1' on the clock cycle *following* the cycle in which `input` contained the last character of the written digit string.

+The `dec` unit thus has a set of enable signals, one for each digit one-nine.
+To convert this to a simple enable signal is a matter of a simple cascade of or gates.
+But creating the digit value output is slightly more complex.

+The trick here is that each bit of the output is driven by a set of or gates combining those individual digit enable signals for which that bit of the digit value would be high.

 ### How does the BCD-sum work?